AubinMahe/dcrud/README.md

 ----------------

-Interfaces and implementation are separated and implementation is hidden, even in C, thanks to of Abstract Data Type (ADT) intensive usage.
+Interfaces and implementation are separated and implementation is hidden, even in C, thanks to Abstract Data Type (ADT) intensive usage.

 Overview
 --------